 Promo cards are very important.
 These are small postcard sized things that have a picture of you along with what race you are running for, and how to contact your campaign (web page, email, phone number).
+Do not fill these cards with your platform and details.
+If they care about that, they can check your web page.
+These cards should be very simple and basic.
 Always carry these around with you to hand to people.

 A web page is necessary, and fortunately, inexpensive.
-A web page is a good place for details that don’t belong on the flyers: your biography and resume, pictures of you with prominent people in the area, and a link to contribute to the campaign.
+A web page is a good place for details that don’t belong on the flyers and promo cards: your biography and resume, pictures of you with prominent people in the area, details about your positions on the issues, and a link to contribute to the campaign.
 Your web page should also have a page of endorsements and supporters, and copies of letters on your behalf that have been published in the local papers.
 A long list of prominent people on your side is impressive, and people like to see their names associated with others like that.
 It’s a way to thank your supporters as well.